input-output-hk/essential-cardano-content/content/development-update/weekly-development-report-as-of-2025-06-13.md

 ### EDUCATION

-This week, the **education** team turned its attention to developing the Cardano Education Program (CEP).
-This program will consist of a set of self-paced learning modules that teach all aspects of Cardano and include suggested learning paths and additional optional modules.
+This week, the **education** team focused on developing the Cardano Education Program (CEP).
+This program will comprise a set of self-paced learning modules that cover all aspects of Cardano, including suggested learning paths and optional additional modules.

 They are also preparing for the Cardano Days event at the Institute of Science Tokyo at the end of the month.
 Watch out for the registration page and further details coming soon.

 ![](https://ucarecdn.com/3b9847e9-010e-428c-a8ff-ee5f937bc981/)

 ### エコシステム